 If you are a parent or carer, the questionnaire asks a range of things about your child.
 These include general health and well-being, how they feel about school, whether they have self-harmed, and their experiences during the coronavirus pandemic.
 There are also questions about your current circumstances and life experiences during the coronavirus pandemic, as we know that parents and carers play such an important part in a child's life.

-If you are aged between 17 and 23 years, the questionnaire asks about your health and well-being, feelings about your body and eating, as well as your current circumstances and your experiences and thoughts during the coronavirus pandemic.
+If you are a young person aged between 17 and 24 years, the online questionnaire asks about your health and wellbeing, feelings about your body and eating, whether you have self-harmed, as well as your current circumstances and your experiences and thoughts during the coronavirus pandemic.

 Each household will receive a £10 shopping voucher that can be used in a range of high street and online shops, to say thank you for completing the study.Back to table of contents

-You have been selected because your household took part in the National Study of Health and Well-being: Children and Young People 2017, and possibly the follow-up study last year, and someone in your household said that you would be happy to be re-contacted about any future studies.Back to table of contents
+You have been selected because your household took part in the National Study of Health and Well-being: Children and Young People 2017, and possibly the follow-up studies in 2020 and 2021, and someone in your household said that you would be happy to be re-contacted about any future studies.Back to table of contents

-It should only take 20 minutes to complete, but if you are interrupted and need to exit the questionnaire then you will be able to return to where you left off.
+It should only take 20 minutes to complete for parents, carers and young people, and 10 minutes for children, but if you are interrupted and need to exit the questionnaire then you will be able to return to where you left off.
 The questionnaire will be saved automatically, so you can close your internet browser and return to complete it at a more convenient time.
 To regain access to the questionnaire, just go to the link that is in your letter and you will return to where you left off.Back to table of contents

 To protect the confidentiality of your answers, the questionnaire is closed down if it is left for a period of time.
 Your answers will have been saved so you can log back in by clicking on the link we sent you in the email.